Beach and Lake Water Safety Rules

 • Trash and refuse must be deposited in the containers provided for that purpose.
 The beaches and adjacent areas are to be left clean by those who use them.

-• Smoking on the sandy areas of the beaches is prohibited.
+• Smoking on the beaches is prohibited.

 • Glass articles (other than eyeglasses or sunglasses) on beaches and other common property are prohibited.